Geoshy/International_Sales_Database_Analysis/README.md

 # 1. Introduction:
-In this project, we would use SQL using the Microsft SQL Server DBMS to export specific dataset from the main database (International Sales Database) using SQL queries, then we would use Python using Jupyter Notebook to analyze the exported dataset through cleaning it, then describe statistical characteristics (Mean - Median - IQR - Min - Max), dealing with outliers using (Pandas Library), and finally visualize the data using different python libraries such as (Matplotlib - Seaborn - Plotly), to show different trends and patterns from between the data.
+In this project, we would use SQL using the Microsft SQL Server DBMS to export specific dataset from the main database (International Sales Database) using SQL queries, then we would use Python using Jupyter Notebook to analyze the exported dataset through cleaning it, then describe statistical characteristics (Mean - Median - IQR - Min - Max), dealing with outliers using (Pandas Library), and finally visualize the data using different python libraries such as (Matplotlib - Seaborn - Plotly), to show different trends and patterns between the data.

 You can see all SQL queries for the project here: [SQL_Queries folder](/SQL_Queries/), and Python Jupyter Notebooks here:[Python_Analysis](Python_Analysis).